NINearbyAccessoryConfiguration

 To begin the interaction, your app discovers the nearby accessory using a technology you choose — like Core Bluetooth, the local network, or a secure internet connection — and establishes a two-way data link.

-Over the data link, the accessory sends your app configuration data for this property’s init(data:) initializer.
+For UWB accessories, over the data link, the accessory sends your app configuration data for the init(data:) initializer.
 The accessory formats the data according to the Ultra Wideband (UWB) third-party device specification.

 Enable background interaction for Bluetooth accessories

 In iOS 16, third-party UWB accessories paired to the device through Bluetooth can interact with your app while it’s in the background.
 This enables a new class of hands-free experiences.
-For example, the user’s phone can be in their pocket and prompt an eBike to power on when mounted, or prompt lights to turn on and music to play as the user enters a room.
+For example, the person’s phone can be in their pocket and prompt an eBike to power on when mounted, or prompt lights to turn on and music to play as the person enters a room.

 To enable background interaction: